Hurricane Ernesto (2024)

-Hurricane Ernesto was a moderately strong Atlantic hurricane that caused significant flooding in Puerto Rico before striking Bermuda as a hurricane.
+Hurricane Ernesto was a moderately strong Atlantic hurricane that caused significant flooding in Puerto Rico before striking Bermuda as a hurricane, becoming the second-wettest tropical cyclone in the territory on record.
 The fifth named storm and third hurricane of the 2024 Atlantic hurricane season, Ernesto developed from a tropical wave east of the Leeward Islands.
 The storm moved towards the Antilles, impacting several nations.
 Ernesto then turned north, where it reached Category 2 strength, before making landfall in Bermuda as a Category 1 hurricane on August 17.
 Ernesto then weakened back to a tropical storm before intensifying back into a hurricane and brushing Atlantic Canada, becoming extratropical by August 20.

 At least three deaths have been tied to Ernesto, all related to rip currents from the hurricane along the East Coast of the United States and $520 million in damages were done by Ernesto.

 Meteorological history

-On August 8, the NHC noted that an area of low pressure could form in the central or tropical Atlantic.
-Later that day, they began tracking a tropical wave southwest of Cabo Verde.
-Shower activity associated with the wave began increasing two days later, later showing signs of organization on August 11.
-As a result, later that day, the disturbance developed into a low-pressure area.
-As the system was expected to impact the Leeward Islands, it was designated Potential Tropical Cyclone Five soon after.
-The next day, the system organized enough to become a tropical storm, being named Ernesto.
-Ernesto intensified as it moved through the Lesser Antilles, impacting the Virgin Islands and Puerto Rico.
-Favorable environment conditions allowed Ernesto to intensify further, becoming a hurricane on August 14.
-It intensified further, peaking as a Category 2 hurricane a day later.
-Following this, Ernesto weakened due to wind shear before making landfall in Bermuda at 8:30 UTC on August 17 as a Category 1 hurricane.
+Ernesto formed out of a tropical wave that moved off Africa on August 7, 2024.
+The wave slowly gelled over the next several days.
+On August 10, a broad low-pressure area formed in a large area of relatively robust thunderstorms and showers as it moved quickly westward.
+As the system was expected to impact the Leeward Islands in the Caribbean, it was designated Potential Tropical Cyclone Five soon after.
+The next day, convective activity became better defined, but scatterometer data did not yet confirm a closed circulation.
+However, intense storms developed near the center of the low-pressure area.

-After making landfall, Ernesto then weakened further into a tropical storm due to dry air later that day.
-However, at 21:00 UTC the next day, Ernesto re-intensified into a Category 1 hurricane as environmental conditions began to improve around Ernesto.
-After a brief period of re-intensification throughout August 19, re-strengthening to a Category 2 hurricane, with sustained winds of 100 mph.
-Ernesto began to weaken once again due to colder sea surface temperatures and environmental conditions becoming unfavorable, as it brushed the coast of Newfoundland.
-As Ernesto continued to move to the northeast during the middle of August 20, Ernesto became post-tropical as the NHC ceased issuing further advisories on the system.
-By August 21, Ernesto opened into a trough in the North Atlantic.
-The open trough would hit Great Britain and Ireland on August 22, before completely dissipating.
+At 12:00 UTC on August 12, the system was upgraded to Tropical Depression Five about 390 nmi east of Guadeloupe in the Leeward Islands; it was named Ernesto six hours later.
+Then, Ernesto slowed down, pushed by a large subtropical ridge.
+Ernesto approached and made landfall in Guadeloupe as a 35 kn strong tropical storm around 09:40 UTC on August 13.
+Later that day, Ernesto turned west-northwestward across the northeastern Caribbean.
+Environmental conditions promoted intensification, with low vertical wind shear, high sea surface temperatures, and ample mid-level moisture.